Traditional Costume Austria © Österreich Werbung / Niederstrasser

-'Na' (pronounced 'nah') is one of the most versatile Austrian expressions.
-Austrians use 'Na' in many different meanings like in an affirmative sense or can be used as an all-round question.
+"Na" (pronounced "nah") is one of the most versatile Austrian expressions.
+Austrians use it in many different ways, be it in an affirmative sense or as an all-round question.

-It gets confusing when people use 'na' in an affirmative sense: 'Na, eh.' literally means 'no, exactly', a common expression of approval in Austria.
-Then there is the linguistic gem of 'na ja', which literally means 'no yes' and is used to express a certain indifference, comparable to 'oh well, I'm not really bothered'.
+It gets confusing when people use "na" in an affirmative sense.
+"Na, eh" literally means "No, exactly", a common expression of approval in Austria.
+Then there is the linguistic gem of "na ja", which translates as "no yes" and is used to express a certain indifference, comparable to "oh well, I'm not really bothered".

 "Na" can also be used as an all-round question.
 Depending on the situation, it could be a request to explain who you are, why you are here, what you are doing, how you are feeling or what you are thinking.
 It can also be a call to action, comparable to "well, are you just going to stand there?".